Freedom Bag Initiative

 Jobs & Vocational Training

-In the future, we would like to create job training and employment opportunities through a vocational training program initiative in addition to connecting community members with employment resources and services.
+Our goal is to launch a scholarship program to create job training and employment opportunities in vocational and other fields in addition to connecting community members with employment resources and services.

 Freedom Bags

 Our goal is to share 1000 Freedom Bags with our community members this year.
-We are currently partnering with the Avery Research Center for African American History and Culture to provide Freedom Bags, which include groceries, personal protective equipment and educational material, on a monthly basis to families in need on Charleston’s Eastside.
-Our food drive events are called “Freedom Bag Food Drives” and are completely crowdfunded initiatives.
+We are currently partnering with the Avery Research Center for African American History and Culture to provide Freedom Bags (including non-perishable grocery items, fresh organic produce, personal protective equipment and educational material) on a monthly basis to families in need in Charleston and North Charleston.
+Our food drive events are called “Freedom Bag Food Drives” and are community and grant funded initiatives.
 To help us, click here.

 The People's Budget